Expression Trees: Splicing

 Limitations

 Every DSL expression must be valid in isolation.
-You cannot use free variables expression trees, even when splicing.
+You cannot use free variables in expression trees, even when splicing.

-$var = MyDsl`$x`; // type error: $x is not defined
+$var = ExampleDsl`$x`; // type error: $x is not defined

-MyDsl`($x) ==> { return ${$var}; }`;
+ExampleDsl`($x) ==> { return ${$var}; }`;

 Implementing Splicing